-Feel like you just wasted two months watching Married at First Sight Australia?
-Don’t be so sure that was time wasted… in fact, MAFS can teach you a lot about your own relationships (both romantic and platonic).
+Is anyone else already addicted to the new season of Married At First Sight New Zealand?
+Don’t feel guilty about it.
+Not only is it great entertainment, in fact, MAFS can teach you a lot about your own relationships (both romantic and platonic).

 What MAFS Teaches Us About Relationships

-Though we watch it for the drama, entertainment and (let’s be honest), to laugh – sorry, Troy – Married At First Sight teaches us about relationships too (30 hours of free relationship counselling, thanks experts ;).
+Though we watch it for the drama, entertainment and (let’s be honest), to laugh Married At First Sight teaches us about relationships too (30 hours of free relationship counselling, thanks experts ;).

 The ‘experiment’ is designed to mimic that of a real relationship and marriage, and like those on the show (contestants? actors? stars?), many of us go through similar issues with our partners.
 So, before you relegate MAFS down to being just producer-written-reality-TV-garbage, consider how it can actually give you a useful perspective on your relationship.